Xomega-Net/Xomega.Docs/docs/generators/docs/static-data.md

 In addition to the explicit documentation provided in the model for the enumeration and each item or property under their `doc` elements, the generator also uses other information from the model to create comprehensive documentation on each item or property.

 The following example illustrates the structure of the `doc` element for different model elements.
-It contains a `summary` tag, which briefly describes the item, the property or the enumeration, and can also be output in the comments of generated code, followed by any additional free text documentation on those.
+It contains a `summary` tag, which briefly describes the item, the property, or the enumeration, and can also be output in the comments of generated code, followed by any additional free text documentation on those.

 ```xml
 <enums>